Draeken/articles/project/role-splitter/design.md

 ### Settings
   - option to go to the next chunk after role assignement (if there were none)

-## Day Preset Component
-Is spawned by Chunk Scheduler from a list of one or many days
-### Composed of
-  - chunk card with option to change period or delete or rename
-  - "add chunk" button
 ### Assisted by
   - preset stats like number of day using it? editing this preset will create a new preset so it's not suited
 ### Settings